 Open your Bible to 1 Peter chapter 1.
 We come back to 1 Peter and we're going to be looking at verses 22 through 25, 1 Peter chapter 1 verses 22 through 25.
-Peter writes, "Since you have been in obedience to the truth, purified your souls for a sincere love for the brethren, fervently love one another from the heart.
-For you have been born again, not of seed which is perishable but imperishable, that is through the living and abiding Word of God for all flesh is like grass and all its glory like the flower of grass, the grass withers and the flower falls off but the Word of the Lord abides forever and this is the Word which was preached to you.
+Peter writes, "Since you have, in obedience to the truth, purified your souls for a sincere love for the brethren, fervently love one another from the heart.
+For you have been born again, not of seed which is perishable, but imperishable, that is through the living and abiding Word of God.
+For all flesh is like grass and all its glory like the flower of grass.
+The grass withers and the flower falls off but the Word of the Lord abides forever and this is the Word which was preached to you.”

 "Later in an interview a reporter asked him how the man whose life he had saved was treating him.
 The crippled man's replay was, `Well he gave me half of everything he owns.
 I also have a share in his business.
 He never lets me want for a thing.
 He is constantly concerned about me and hardly a day passes that I don't receive from him some little token of remembrance.'"

 It's a beautiful story of gratitude, isn't it?
 We understand that.
 But I think as Christians so many times we forget that out on the Hill of the Skull there was one who caught the full impact of falling man, who caught us when we would have been crushed in death.
 He was wounded for our transgressions.
 He was bruised for our iniquities.
 The chastisement for our peace was upon Him and with His stripes we are healed.
 He made Himself expendable for us and certainly we ought to express gratitude to Him.